seanpmaxwell/jet-validators/README.md

 > A comprehensive collection of TypeScript validator functions and utilities for common compile and runtime checks.

-jet-validator's `parseObject` function is one of the fastest schema validation tools out there not requiring a compilation step.
+jet-validator's `parseObject` function is "JIT optimized" and one of the fastest schema validation tools out there not requiring a compilation step.
 Check out these benchmarks <a href="#benchmarks">here</a>.

 ## Table of Contents